 There is no effective treatment for this condition.
 Wearing sunglasses to protect the retina from ultraviolet light may help preserve vision.

-Several clinical trials are in progress to investigate new treatments for retinitis pigmentosa, including the omega-3 fatty acid, DHA.
+Clinical trials are in progress to assess new treatments for retinitis pigmentosa, including the use of DHA, which is an omega-3 fatty acid.

 Genetic counseling and testing may help determine whether your children are at risk for this disease.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 431.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 431.